tellurianinteractive/Tellurian.Trains.ModulesRegistryApp/NET-development.md

 using the native user interface of each of these platforms.
 MAUI is an evolution of *Xmamarin Forms*.
 You can also embed *Blazor* components in a MAUI application, or  write a MAUI applications only using Blazor components.
+- **ASP.NET** is a framework for creating web applications.
+ASP.NET applications can be hosted and run on all platforms supported by .NET, including cloud platforms.
+Using the *Razor* syntax you can write web pages as a mix of HTML, CSS and C#.

 ## Data storage
 There are several types of ways to store data and access it.